codebrewery/web-node_webhook/README.md

 ## Inspiration

-This project was created as a hobby project for may 4th (star wars day) which would enable a slack command in the office to have a cardboard r2d2 (with raspberri pi) to express it in r2-d2 speak.
+This project was created as a hobby project for May 4th (StarWars day) which would enable a slack command in the office to have a cardboard r2d2 (with raspberry pi) to express it in r2-d2 speak.
+I used this python script https://github.com/hug33k/PyTalk-R2D2 for the r2-d2 sounds.

-After checking out this open-source repo https://github.com/adnanh/webhook I've decided the architecture was not actually what I wanted.
-I was looking for a central service for webhooks, and clients would be able to register and configure themselves.
-For communication between server and client I decided to go for socketio instead of some push/pull setup.
+After checking out this open-source project https://github.com/adnanh/webhook I'd decided the architecture was not actually what I wanted.
+I was looking for a central service which would consume the webhooks, and clients would be able to register and configure themselves and respond to the webhook requests.
+For communication between server and client I decided to go for socketio.

 Since it's actually a useful tool for automation and deployments, I've decided to open-source it.